Textile industry in India: Cotton

 In the early years, the cotton textile industry was concentrated in the cotton growing belt of Rajasthan, Maharashtra and Gujarat.
 Availability of raw materials, market, transport, labour, moist climate and other factors contributed to localisation.
 In the early twentieth century, this industry played a huge role in Bombay's economy but soon declined after independence.
 While spinning continues to be centralised in Maharashtra, Gujarat and Tamil Nadu, weaving is highly decentralised.
 As of 30 November 2011, there are 1,946 cotton textile mills in India, of which about 80% are in the private sector and the rest in the public and cooperative sector.
-Apart from these, there are several thousand small factories with three to ten looms.there is a committee established in India under 'textile committee act 1963'. this commmitte sets the quality standards for textiles manufactured for sale in the internal market as well as for export.
+Apart from these, there are several thousand small factories with three to ten looms.there is a committee established in India under 'Textile Committee Act 1963'. this committee sets the quality standards for textiles manufactured for sale in the internal market as well as for export.

 India exports yarn to Japan, United States, United Kingdom, Russia, France, Nepal, Singapore, Sri Lanka and other countries.
 India has the second-largest installed capacity of spindles in the world, with 43.13 million spindles (30 March 2011) after China.
 Although India has a large share in world trade of cotton yarn, its trade in garments is only 4% of the world's total.

 India has the largest cotton acreage, with 12,4 million hectares under cultivation, which accounts for around 36 percent of the global total of 34,1 million hectares.